opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/samples/obssamples/thumbnail/_index.rst

 This sample can be deployed using Terraform, see :ref:`ref_terraform_setup` for setup details.

-Terraform depoyment scripts can be found in:
+Terraform deployment scripts can be found in:
 :github_repo_master:`/samples-doc/doc-sample-obs-thumbnail/src/main/tf <samples-doc/doc-sample-obs-thumbnail/src/main/tf>`